John Godfrey (diplomat)

-John T. Godfrey is an American diplomat and foreign policy advisor who has served as the U.S. ambassador to Sudan since 2022, the first confirmed ambassador to the country since 1995.
+John T. Godfrey is an American diplomat and foreign policy advisor who served as the U.S. ambassador to Sudan from 2022 to 2024, the first confirmed ambassador to the country since 1995.

 Education

 Godfrey earned a Bachelor of Arts in political science from the University of California, Los Angeles and a Master of Arts in Middle East and North Africa studies from the University of Michigan.

 Career

 Godfrey began his career as an assistant to the assistant secretary of state for near eastern affairs.
 He later served as political and economic chief in Ashgabat and as a political officer in Damascus.
 From 2007 to 2009, he served as a political and economic counselor at the U.S. embassy in Tripoli.
 In 2009 and 2010, he served as deputy political counselor for northern affairs at the Embassy of the United States, Baghdad.
 After serving as an arms control counselor at the United Nations Office at Vienna, he was chief of staff for Deputy Secretary of State William J. Burns.
 He later served in the U.S. embassy in Riyadh.
 Since January 2021, Godfrey has served as acting coordinator for counterterrorism.